LEAP States Initiative

 The LEAP States Initiative also includes consortial partners, such as the

-Council of Public Liberal Arts Colleges.
+Council of Public Liberal Arts Colleges and The New American Colleges and Universities.

 The LEAP States Initiative provides